Rural Youth Aspirations

 Rural Youth Ambassadors

-A key initiative of Rural Inspire is the Rural Youth Ambassador program.
+A key initiative of the Country Education Partnerships work is the Rural Youth Ambassador program.

-The Country Education Partnership (CEP) initiated the Rural Youth Ambassador program in Victoria during 2011 as a key strategy to develop the leadership skills of rural and remote young people, while also providing a formal state-wide voice for country students on issues affecting their education.
+CEP initiated the RYA program in Victoria in 2011 as a key strategy to develop the leadership skills of rural and remote young people, while also providing a formal state-wide voice for country students on issues affecting their education.

 A group of thirteen young people were announced as the inaugural members in 2011, with the Honorable Peter Hall — the Minister for Higher Education and Skills at the time.